My usual Wednesday night is whatever the arts centre puts on but tonight’s performance had been canceled due to injury.

 The first performer, Patrick Widdess, made me smile with a short poem about cycling “Murder going uphill, RedRum going down” but kinda alienated me with a longer one about poets reading their work off their phones.
 His paper was fine to use but “Phones are for talking; not the spoken word.”
 A cute line but just got an eye roll from this technosexual youth.

 The first round showed me that I couldn’t really take notes about lines I liked so put my pen away to listen properly, that’s why there are quotes for any other the other acts.
 Of those I saw Sophie Essex stood out to me with her nerves and her tiny personal poems.
 She ran them together with barely a pause for breath between them and I liked that.
-Combined they only made a couple of minutes, even with moments to explain concepts like platinum lesbian2Imagine a goldstar lesbian but even more restrictive and more space for elitism.
+Combined they only made a couple of minutes, even with moments to explain concepts like platinum lesbian -imagine a goldstar lesbian but even more restrictive and more space for elitism.

 Yes or no?